nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 There is a huge demand on good web developers.
 What basically is meant by „good” we will explain on a later session.
 But, don't worry and go ahead or skip different sections or even whole session.
+Every chapter holds a *questions and quests* section for your to dive deeper into the topics.
+It's just a nice-to-have.
+Feel free to skip them.

 > **NOTICE**
 > Besides these Sessions there is an comprehensive [Glossary](../WCC-Glossary/README.md), which explains all that technical vocabulary.
 Most technical words will have hyperlinks to its explanation.
 Feel free to contribute a better description.
 This project is still under heavy development.